Sena-Demirci/cursor-overlay/README.md

 ---

-## ⭐ Why This Project
+## Why This Project?

-This project demonstrates:
+This project shows:

 * Real-time animation systems
-* Modular architecture
+* A modular system design
-* User-configurable design
+* A design that users can customize
-* Overlay rendering techniques
+* Techniques for drawing overlays on the screen

 ---

-## 🤝 Contributing
+## Contributing

 Pull requests are welcome.